Return on ad spend (ROAS)

-The difference here is the ROAS focuses purely on the profit generated from direct spend on an ad campaign.
+The difference is that ROAS focuses purely on the profit generated from direct spend on an ad campaign.
 It doesn’t factor in the additional costs, only the cost of placing the ad and how much money you generated as a direct result.

-Whereas ROI is used broadly across businesses and functions, ROAS is a pure marketing term and the foundation for understanding the success of a campaign.
+Whereas ROI is used broadly across businesses and functions, ROAS is a pure marketing term and the foundation for understanding your campaign’s success.

 ROAS vs. eCPA

-eCPA is the effective cost per action and a measure of the actual results of a campaign from a cost perspective.
-For example, an advertiser spends $1,000 on their ad campaign and receives 200 actions.
-The eCPA would be $5.
+eCPA is the effective cost per action, and measures the actual results of a campaign from a cost perspective.
+For example, if you spend $1,000 on an ad campaign and receive 200 actions (such as clicks), your eCPA is $5.

-As such, ROAS and eCPA are two different terms.
-While both provide a monetary evaluation of a campaign’s success, total generated revenue is not factored in the ‘actions’, only the number of occurrences.
+While ROAS and eCPA both provide a monetary evaluation of a campaign’s success, total generated revenue is not factored into the ‘actions’, only the number of occurrences.

-Also, both ROAS and eCPA are on the list of the most important metrics of a campaign; if ROAS is underperforming and eCPA is not reaching its target (meaning the advertiser is paying more than they intended to pay for an action), it is very important to optimize as quickly as possible to ensure the campaign reaches its full potential.
+eCPA should be up there with ROAS on your list of key campaign metrics.
+If your ROAS is underperforming and your eCPA is below target (meaning you’re paying more than you intended to pay for an action), you need to optimize as quickly as possible to get your campaign back on track.

 ROAS vs. CTR